 Since there are so many people with chronic pain, the CRPS segment dominates the spinal cord stimulation device market.
 The warmth and color of their skin also fluctuate for those with CRPS.
 Due to aberrant microcirculation brought on by nerve injury controlling blood flow and temperature, all of these changes take place.
 Some people experience trauma or injury, such as sprains, fractures, immobilization of limbs, or soft tissue damage, which can lead to the development of CRPS.
 Inflammatory substances prevalent in tissues also affect the immune system.
 A growing number of cases of degenerative disc disease are expected to make this category increase at the fastest rate during the projection period.

 It is mostly an age-related disorder that causes pain when one or more of the discs that separate the spinal column from the vertebrae degenerate or rupture.
 Growth in the segment is also projected to be boosted by the creation of new products and technical developments.
-As an illustration, the implantable neurostimulation device from Medtronic is intended to lessen the discomfort in the trunk or limbs that are chronic.
+As an illustration, the implantable neurostimulation device from Medtronic is intended to lessen the discomfort in the trunk or limbs that is chronic.
 CRPS, peripheral causalgia, epidural fibrosis, failed disc surgery, failed back syndrome, and post-laminectomy pain is all conditions it is used to treat.